 Learning in practice is supported by a PA and PS, who will facilitate and support the underpinning philosophy of contextual learning, and the embedding of employable knowledge and skills within the curriculum.
 PAs must have current knowledge and expertise relevant for the programme.
 Communication and collaboration between the PA and your Academic Assessor is scheduled for relevant points in the programme and to confirm your progression.
 The Practice Supervisor is also an important role model for the development of your safe and effective practice as a prescriber.
 The PS must have current knowledge and experience of the clinical area in which they are providing support for learning and must provide supervision and feedback to enable you to progress towards the achievement of the competencies and outcomes for your learning in practice.
-The PS will contribute to your record of achievement by periodically recording relevant observations on your conduct, competency and achievement to contribute to assessments to inform decisions for your progression.
+The PS will contribute to your record of achievement to contribute to assessments to inform decisions for your progression.